Personal god: Jainism

-Jainism explicitly denies existence of non-personal transcendent god and explicitly affirms existence of personal gods.
+Jainism explicitly denies the existence of a non-personal transcendent god and explicitly affirms the existence of personal gods.
 All gods in Jainism are personal.

-One of the major point of dispute between Digambara and Shwetambara is the gender of the gods.
-Digambara gods can only be men, and any man of at least eight years of age can become god if he follows the right procedure.
+One of the major points of dispute between Digambara and Shwetambara is the gender of the gods.
+Digambara can only be men; any man at least eight years of age can become a god if he follows the right procedure.

 Jain gods are eternal, but they are not beginningless.
 Also, Jain gods are all omniscient, but not omnipotent.
 They are sometimes called quasi-gods due to this reason.

 Gods are said to be free from the following eighteen imperfections: